tommyzhng/ros-qt-drone-app/README.md

 - Mode switcher between Offboard and POSCTL
 - Position setpoints

+Examples of potential applications are in the branches.

 Everytime you make changes to the GUI in Qt Designer, generate the python file with
 ```pyuic5 -x drone_app.ui -o GUI_drone_app.py ```